 Fire pits can be a great way to relax with family and friends on a nice evening.
 They can also be a great way to get hurt if you don’t use a little common sense.

-- We built ours out of the main half of the yard.
+We built ours out of the main half of the yard.
 By placing it in the back half with it out of the way so no child falls into it running.
 They are my kids after all and it’s completely possible.
+This was a good choice because we got a large wooden play set for the kids and did not need to move the firepit.

-- When the fire is live we always keep a bucket of water nearby.
+When the fire is lit we always keep a bucket of water nearby.
 You don’t want to risk anything burning that you don’t want to and it makes putting the fire out at the end of the night easier.
+Even better would be a hose with a sprayer on it but ours was just a few feet too short to be our go too option number 1.

-- When we have a fire going the baby that is too young to understand limits is kept in the pack and play or in an adults arms so we know she won’t wander too close.
+When we have a fire going the toddler that is too young to understand limits is kept in the pack and play or in an adult’s arms so we know she won’t wander too close.
+A pack-in-play is a great way to keep little ones safely away from the fire.